-3. Impairment of goodwill
+2. Impairment of goodwill

-Please refer to note 4(m) "Impairment of non derivative financial assets" for accounting policy related to impairment of goodwill, note 5(b) for accounting assumptions and estimation uncertainties of impairment of goodwill and note 6(i) "Intangible assets" for description related to measurements of impairment of goodwill of the consolidated financial statements.
+Please refer to note 4(l) "Impairment of non-derivative financial assets", note 5(b) of the consolidated financial statements for accounting policy related to impairment of goodwill, and accounting assumptions and estimation uncertainties of impairment of goodwill, respectively.
+Please refer to note 6(h) "Intangible assets" for description related to measurements of impairment of goodwill of the consolidated financial statements.